Washing machine buying guide

 Integrated washing machines, also known as built-in washing machines, are not intended for use outside of a kitchen unit.
 This is because they generally are not as stable as they are designed to be held in place by your kitchen units.

 Pros: Integrated models tend to be quieter than freestanding, thanks to that extra door on the front buffering the sound slightly.

-Cons: They can cost a lot to have installed - typically around £80.
-That's over twice as much as freestanding.
+Cons: They cost more to be installed – typically around £80.
+That's over twice as much as freestanding models.
 Some retailers won't install integrated washing machines at all.